gitops-community/website/docs/kit/README.md

 **Demo something tangible:**

 Kyle Rockman (see 14:48) took a pipeline that took 6 hours and, by using GitOps, demo’d how to shrink it down to a pipeline that one dev could do in 10 minutes.
 This demo built huge trust in the org and interest in GitOps.
 (From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

+Steve Wade (see 33:26) describes how Mettle proved-out a new way of working in an incident or major outage, cutting the mean-time to recovery to only 20-30 minutes, from a time that was previously unknown.
+"We videoed it!" says Steve.
+"They didn't believe we could spin-up a brand new environment from absolutely nothing in 20-30 minutes.
+So, we videoed it - all the way from creating the account in Amazon, all the way to the platform coming up and actually having workloads running on it and us being able to hit URLs.
+And the video never lies. **The ability for us to show that the technology works and that these new, cool, bleeding-edge best practices that we’ve implemented are actually serving us well.**" (From [GitOps Days Day 2 Roundtable: Teaching GitOps to your Teams"](https://youtu.be/HHE11BzqXMA))

-**Demos to assuage concerns of major changes:** Dan Brubaker Horst (33:30) hopes to put together demos that show “this is actually more boring than you were expecting.”
+**Demos to assuage concerns of major changes:**

+Dan Brubaker Horst (33:30) hopes to put together demos that show “this is actually more boring than you were expecting.”
 The “boring” part shows that you are showing tools that are familiar together with approaches and tools that are new.
 You’re also showing that you’re trying to solve problems for everyone, not trying to do something crazy for no reason.
 (From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

-**Small Blast Radius:** Taylor Dolezal (see 20:00) talks about the value of starting with a small blast radius, something safe to show the value of GitOps.
+**Small Blast Radius:**

+Taylor Dolezal (see 20:00) talks about the value of starting with a small blast radius, something safe to show the value of GitOps.
 A common point of resistance is that people sometimes feel that the current infra “works” so why change it?
 Change is hard and being able to demonstrate change in a safe way will help assuage concerns.
 As Taylor shares, the people who see the demo might say, “You weren’t trying to do anything crazy!
 This is actually very helpful.”
 They will be able to see the benefits of GitOps at work.
 (From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

 **Bottoms Up Approach:**